tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * KNN (a method we'll cover in coming weeks) naturally supports incremental learning (data streams).

-Close the discussion by asking this final question:
+Close the discussion by asking a final question:

 * Which algorithm should I use for classification?

-Ask for one or two students to voluntary answer the question, and conclude by highlighting the following:
+Ask for one or two volunteers to answer the question, and conclude by highlighting the following:

-* There is no definitive answer to this question, the best answer is _it depends_.
+* There is no definitive answer to this question, but the best answer is _it depends_.

-* The best algorithm for a classification problem will be determined by different factors such as:
+* The best algorithm for a classification problem will be determined by different factors, such as:

   * Type of data (categorical, numerical, a combination of both).